 The only thing about this book that irked me was the romantic vibes.
 This is an MG book, and Gwendolyn is way too young to be getting into any kind of romantic plotline.
 I know I don't want to read about a 12-year-old having a romantic relationship.
 However, the book is not overly saturated with romance, it is a small plotline among many other more exciting ones.

 This was a very unique concept, and B.A.
 Williamson executed it brilliantly!
 I can't wait to see what he writes next!

-I received a copy of this book for free, in exchange for an honest review.
+I received a copy of this book from the publishers, via NetGalley, in exchange for an honest review.

 Here are some of the promo images from the book's Facebook page that I thought you might enjoy!